Snitterfield: Economy

 Welcombe Hills vineyard was established in 2001 situated at Vine Cottage, Kings Lane, Snitterfield, producing English wines from Pinot Noir, Dornfelder and Bacchus grape varieties.
 In August 2009, all five Welcombe Hills wines entered in the Mercian Vineyards Association regional competition won medals.
 Shakespearean connections are reflected in the home of some of Snitterfield's major employers, at Prospero Barn, The Green Snitterfield; Prospero is a character in The Tempest.
 Prospero Barn houses Structured Training Ltd, SalesPathways Ltd and Predaptive OD Ltd. Other employers include the Stratford Manor Hotel, a Mercedes-Benz dealership, and the local Wyevale Garden Centre.
 Snitterfield is also home to one of the United Kingdom's oldest-established independent factoring brokerages, Factoring Partners.

 Governance

 Snitterfield is a ward of Stratford-on-Avon District Council and represented by Councillor Peter Richards, Conservative.
-Nationally it is part of Stratford-on-Avon parliamentary constituency, whose current MP following the 2010 election is Nadhim Zahawi of the Conservative Party.
+Nationally it is part of Stratford-on-Avon parliamentary constituency, whose current MP following the 2024 election is Manuela Perteghella of the Liberal Democrats.
 Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.